digicademy/hydra-scraper/README.md

 ## Roadmap

-- Add URL composition feature of the Beacon standard
+- Add a (regex?) filter option to exclude certain files and check CVMA API issues
-- Enable checking `schema:dateModified` beforehand
+- Enable checking `schema:dateModified` when collating paged results
 - Implement a JSON return (including dateModified, number of resources, errors)
+- Add conversion routines, i.e. for LIDO to CGIF or for the RADAR version of DataCite/DataVerse to CGIF
+- Allow harvesting from local files
+- Allow filtering triples for CGIF, add any quality assurance that is needed
+- Allow usage of OAI-PMH APIs to produce beacon lists
 - Re-add the interactive mode
 - Re-add a `-csv` option and remove leftover file

-**Possible improvements**
+- Add URL composition feature of the Beacon standard

-- Package the script and move the download folder somewhere else?
+- Possibly package the script and move the download folder somewhere else
-- Add conversion from LIDO to CGIF triples via lxml, RML, XSLT, or XTriples?
-- Add triple filter for CGIF?